Uyghur Khaganate: Golden Age

-In 747, Qutlugh Bilge Köl Kaghan died, leaving his youngest son, Bayanchur Khan to reign as Khagan El etmish bilge "State settled, wise".
-After building a number of trading outposts with the Tang, Bayanchur Khan used the profits to construct the capital, Ordu-Baliq, and another city further up the Selenga River, Bai Baliq.
-The new khagan then embarked on a series of campaigns to bring all the steppe peoples under his banner.
-During this time the Empire expanded rapidly and brought the Sekiz Oghuz, Kyrgyz, Karluks, Turgesh, Toquz Tatars, Chiks and the remnants of the Basmyls under Uyghur rule.
+In 747, Qutlugh Bilge Köl Kaghan died and was succeeded by his youngest son, Bayanchur Khan.
+After building a number of trading outposts with the Tang, Bayanchur used the profits to construct the capital, Ordu-Baliq, and another city further up the Selenga River, Bai Baliq.
+He then embarked on a series of campaigns to bring all the steppe peoples under his banner.
+During this time the empire expanded rapidly and brought the Sekiz Oghuz, Kyrgyz, Karluks, Türgesh, Toquz Tatars, Chiks and the remnants of the Basmyls under Uyghur rule.

 In 751, the Tang Empire suffered a strategic defeat against the Arabs at the Battle of Talas.
-After that, the Tang retreated from Central Asia, allowing the Uyghur to emerge as the new dominant power.
+After that, the Tang retreated from Central Asia, allowing the Uyghurs to emerge as the new dominant power.

-In 755 An Lushan instigated a rebellion against the Tang dynasty and Emperor Suzong of Tang turned to Bayanchur Khan for assistance in 756.
-The khagan agreed and ordered his eldest son to provide military service to the Tang emperor.
-Approximately 4,000 Uyghur horsemen assisted Tang armies in retaking Chang'an and Luoyang in 757.
+In 755 An Lushan instigated a rebellion against the Tang dynasty and in 756 Emperor Suzong of Tang turned to Bayanchur for assistance.
+Bayanchur agreed and ordered his eldest son to provide military service to Suzong.
+In 757 approximately 4,000 Uyghur horsemen assisted Tang armies in retaking Chang'an and Luoyang.
 After the battle at Luoyang the Uyghurs looted the city for three days and only stopped after large quantities of silk were extracted.
 For their aid, the Tang sent 20,000 rolls of silk and bestowed them with honorary titles.
 In addition the horse trade was fixed at 40 rolls of silk for every horse and Uyghurs were given "guest" status while staying in Tang China.
 The Tang and Uyghurs conducted an exchange marriage.
-Bayanchur Khan married Princess Ninguo while a Uyghur princess was married to a Tang prince.
+Bayanchur married Princess Ninguo while a Uyghur princess was married to a Tang prince.
 The Uyghur Khaganate exchanged princesses in marriage with Tang dynasty China in 756 to seal the alliance against An Lushan.
-The Uyghur Khagan Bayanchur Khan had his daughter Uyghur Princess Pijia (毗伽公主) married to Tang dynasty Chinese Prince Li Chengcai (李承采), Prince of Dunhuang (敦煌王李承采), son of Li Shouli, Prince of Bin. while the Tang dynasty Chinese princess Ningguo 寧國公主, daughter of Emperor Suzong, married Uyghur Khagan Bayanchur.
+Bayanchur had his daughter Uyghur Princess Pijia (毗伽公主) married to the Tang prince Li Chengcai (李承采), Prince of Dunhuang (敦煌王李承采), son of Li Shouli, Prince of Bin. while the Tang princess Ningguo (寧國公主), daughter of Suzong, married Bayanchur.